Kiribati Passport Ranking

-The Kiribati passport currently ranks on the 45th place according to the Guide visa index.
+The Kiribati passport currently ranks on the 45th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 123 countries.
 This grants it an overall good mobility score.
 Kiribati passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, United Arab Emirates and the entire European Union.
 However, Kiribati citizens require a visa to enter about 103 destinations.
 Some countries where a visa is required are Taiwan, the United States and Russia.

 The Island Republic of Kiribati is a former British colony consisting of 6 districts.
 The most important district is Tarawa.
 The country is an island nation with over 33 islands.
 It is in Oceania in the Pacific Ocean.
 Kiribati geography and terrain are dominated by low lying coral atolls and extensive reefs.
 Its climate is tropical marine moderated by trade winds.
 Due to its strategic position, Kiribati played an important role during World War 2.
 The battle of Tarawa was one of the most important battles in the pacific theatre during the war, which ended in the defeat of the Japanese.

 The overall population is approximately 123,346 people.
 The capital of the country is South Tarawa, which is also the most populous city with 56,338 inhabitants.
 Other important cities are Betio and Bikenibeu.
 The country’s largest international airport is Bonriki International Airport (TRW).
 The airport provides access to all domestic destinations and has one international route to Fiji.